thisisraghad/pac-man-project/README.md

 # Pac Man Project

 ## Description
-This project is an excersie for This project is part of MIT Professional Certificate in Coding: Full Stack Development with MERN - week 7,it is a PacMan moving across the screen and reversing direction when it reach the window edge. it builds using Javascript, HTML, and CSS.
+This project is part of MIT Professional Certificate in Coding: Full Stack Development with MERN - week 7, it is a PacMan moving across the screen and reversing direction when it reach the window edge. it builds using Javascript, HTML, and CSS.
 ![pacman, image screenshot](screenshot.png)